GautamRaj-12/obsidian-git-sync/java-oops/02_classes_and_objects.md

 	}
 }
 	 ```

 	 - This method is not so good.
 For ex.
 Let's say we have to create 5 objects.
-Then we have to repeat the initializatoo
+Then we have to repeat the initialization 5 times.
+So we can create a method for this.

-1. ***By Methods***
+2. ***By Methods***

 ``` java
 package oops;